ngemily/532_report/src/design.md

 grayscale.
 When I had centroids of objects, I got my testbench to draw dots in the image by manipulating the "frame buffer" contents.

-One thing I regret not doing is setting up proper regression tests.
-I did have a great setup, but not something I could run and parse the results for a pass/fail binary answer.

 ### Version Control

 I maintained only source files and compile scripts.